-The evidence quality and reliability assessment should be entered into the evidence collection template.
+The evidence quality and reliability assessment can be entered into the evidence collection template.
 Once all evidence has been collected and assessed, a summary of evidence should be developed to highlight the most reliable and relevant evidence available and any limitations in the evidence.
-For some indicators of interest, evidence may not yet be available (i.e., for vaccines still in clinical trials); it is important to note this and, where feasible, identify any ongoing studies or non-published data that could be reviewed.
+For some indicators of interest, evidence may not yet be available